CSX Corporation (CSX) Stock Competitors & Peer Comparison

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-CSX vs CNI Comparison May 2026
+CSX vs NSC Comparison July 2026

 CSX plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.